taurus-org/taurus/doc/source/users/introduction.rst

           Tango-related examples.
 We intend to gradually introduce more non-Tango examples

-Taurus was developed within the Sardana_ project, but since it has being found useful for other projects not related to Sardana, it has been moved to a separate project (although both projects are kept in sync and share most of their developers).
+Taurus was developed within the Sardana_ project, but since it has been found useful for other projects not related to Sardana, it has been moved to a separate project (although both projects are kept in sync and share most of their developers).